We’ve prepared these notes to help you find your way through I’m an Engineer, Get me out of here

 We know you will get sent some very similar questions (believe us, the moderators wade through and weed out a lot more of them!).
-Moderators will take out duplicate questions in ASK, but allow through questions which may be similar, but make additional or slightly different points.
+Moderators will take out duplicate questions, but allow through questions which may be similar, but make additional or slightly different points.

 Moderators will remove rude or offensive questions (there are generally very few) and anything which breaks the house rules.
 They will allow challenging questions.
 They will allow irreverent, but friendly, questions.
 There will always be a moderator in the chatroom to help things along.

-However, they are not miracle-workers, and from time to time there will be the odd chat that we cannot get on track.
+However, the moderators are not miracle-workers, and from time to time there will be the odd chat that we cannot get on track.
 Bear with us, we’re doing our best!

 Four key things you need to know

-1. This may take about 2–3 hours some days.
+1. This may take about 2 to 3 hours some days.

-Depending on your schedule, you might do three half-hour CHATs on one day, then not be able to do as many on other days.
+Depending on your schedule, you might do 3 40 minute live Chats on one day, then not be able to do as many on other days.
 That’s completely fine, there are other engineers online to share out the load.

 2. This is not a seminar for the super-smart engineers of the future.

 There will be a wide variation in the students taking part and a big variation in ability.
-Some will be “gifted and talented” students, some will be lower ability classes, or have special educational needs.
-The point of the event is to provide a space that engages all students, not just the ones who might go on to study STEM subjects at university.
+Some will be “gifted and talented” students, some will be lower ability, or have special educational needs.
+The point of the activity is to provide a space that engages all students, not just the ones who might go on to study STEM subjects at university.